With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 The broadcast application of 25 lbs.
 S per acre in the sulfate form will be adequate for growing wheat on sandy soils.
 For more efficient applications, use 10 to 15 lbs.
 S per acre with the drill or air seeder at planting.

 Copper (Cu) may be required in a fertilizer program when wheat is grown on organic soils.
-Suggestions for Cu use are summarized in Table 8.
-The suggestions in Table 8 are for organic (peat) soils only.
-The use of Cu in a fertilizer program is not currently suggested when wheat is grown on mineral soils.
+Suggestions are for organic (peat) soils only.
+We do not recommend Cu in a fertilizer program when wheat is grown on mineral soils.

-Table 8.
-Guidelines for use of copper for wheat grown on an organic soil
+Guidelines for copper (lb/acre) for wheat grown on organic soil

 ---|---|---|---|---|